 Joseph la Hausse de Lalouvière (Harvard University), “Illegal Enslavement?
 Reparations for Slavery’s Restoration in 1802”

-2019 Honorable mentions:
+2019 Honorable Mentions

 Jakob Burnham (Georgetown University), “Frenchmen Don’t Marry Slaves: Social Ordering and Archival Disparities in Colonial Pondichéry”.